petermr/semanticClimate/Internship_discussion.md

 * true positive

 ## Tuesday 2022-12-06 0900UTC 1430IST
-* No dictionary" is NOT acceptable.
-We need 3 dictionaries for each chapter.
-There must be no obvious false positives (e.g. not "total pages") - that may need manual * * filtering
+* We need 3 dictionaries for each chapter.
+There must be no obvious false positives (e.g. not "total pages") - that may need manual filtering
-* abbreviations
+* Abbreviations
-* words/phrases (docanalysis)
+* Keywords/phrases (docanalysis)
-* manual
+* Manual
 * For each dictionary, In order of value.
 Do as much as you can
-* a list of words/phrases
+* A list of words/phrases
-* a valid XML file wth <entry>
+* A valid XML file wth <entry>
-* wikidata IDs with ambiguities
+* Wikidata IDs with ambiguities
-* wikidata IDs resolved, with description
+* Wikidata IDs resolved, with description

 ### Word-cloud creation

 ### prototype software

 * software issue dicussion

 #### DICT Classification
-* chapter specification
+* Chapter specification
-* climate specific
+* Climate specific
 * More general

 - link to wikidataID

 ## WEDNESDAY 2022-12-07 0900 UTC 1430 IST.
-* review of DID/WILL/BLOCK
+* Review of DID/WILL/BLOCK

-* review of dictionaries
+* Review of dictionaries
-- @Karthikeyan V
+- @Karthikeyan V: chapter05
-- @Parasu Nagesh Sunag
+- @Parasu Nagesh Sunag: chapter03
-- @Mandeep
+- @Mandeep: chapter06
-- @Priti
+- @Priti: chapter17
 * Use table with numbers and traffic lights. light green means can-be-displayed.
 Should contain:
 - abbreviations
 - manual
 - word/phrases
-* explanation o chapters
+* explanation of chapters
 * dictionaries
 * ExecSummary
 * FAQs